redbbean/jarvis_leaderboard_uploader/.github/README.md

 - JARVIS Leaderboard Guide: https://pages.nist.gov/jarvis_leaderboard/
 - JARVIS Leaderboard Repository: https://github.com/atomgptlab/jarvis_leaderboard
+- Python Package (PyPI): Coming soon, need to do some more testing first.

-These are the official references this project is built around.
+These are the official references related to this project.

 ---